arnavgautam/TreeHacks2015/HOLs/HOL-ProvisioningAWindowsAzureVM/HOL.md

 <a name="Ex2Task1" /></a>
 #### Task 1 - Create a new Virtual Machine ####

-1. In the Windows Azure portal, select the **Virtual Machines** section.
+1. In the Microsoft Azure portal, select the **Virtual Machines** section.

 	![Selecting the Virtual Machines section](./images/selecting-the-virtual-machines-section.png?raw=true "Selecting the Virtual Machines section")